wendikristine/documentation-template/git-version-control/git-basics.md

 > **Checkout** - Git command to change branches

 * Now we edit the `README.md` file to add a description of the repository.
-The file needs to be opened with a text editor \(nano, vim, emacs, etc.\).
+The file needs to be opened with a text editor (nano, vim, emacs, etc.).

   ```bash
   vi README.md
   ```

 * Add your description. `README.md` is a markdown file.
 If you do not know how to use markdown, don't worry.
 Basic text works, too.
 However, if you would like to learn markdown, it is simple.
-[Use this GitLab tutorial](https://docs.gitlab.com/ee/user/markdown.html#standard-markdown).
+[Use this GitHub guide](https://guides.github.com/features/mastering-markdown/).
   * To type in `vi`, press `i` for _insert_.
 Now you can add content.
-  * To save your changes and exit `vi`, press `<esc>` to leave editing, then type `:wq` which writes \(saves\) and quits.
+  * To save your changes and exit `vi`, press `<esc>` to leave editing, then type `:wq` which writes (saves) and quits.
 * As before, we need to add, commit, and push the changes to the GitLab repository.

   ```bash